-The Board of Directors will convene at the request of the Chairman, if this is necessary in the Company's interest or if applicable further to the Act or the By-laws and, at least, once every two months.
+The Board of Directors will convene at the request of the Chairman, if this is necessary in the Company's interest or if applicable further to the Act or the By-laws and, at least, once quarterly.
 The calendar of ordinary meetings will be determined by the Board itself before the beginning of each year.
 This calendar may change by means of a resolution adopted by the Board or if decided by the Chairman, who will ensure that the modification is notified to the Directors at least five days before the date initially scheduled for the meeting, or before the new date determined to replace the same, if this latter date is earlier.

 The announcement of ordinary meetings will be made by post, fax, telegram or e-mail and will be authorised with the signature of the Chairman or Secretary or Vice Secretary, by order of the Chairman.
 The announcement will be processed with sufficient advance notice so that the Directors receive it no later than five days before the date of the meeting.
 The announcement will always include the agenda of the meeting and will attach any applicable written information, pursuant to the provisions of these Regulations.
+When exceptionally and for urgent matters, the Chairman may wish to present decisions or resolutions for board approval that were not on the meeting agenda their inclusion will require the express prior consent, duly minuted, of the majority of directors present.

-Nevertheless if, in the Chairman's opinion, exceptional circumstances so require, the Board may be convened by telephone, fax or e-mail, without fulfilling the foregoing prior notice and without attaching said information, advising the Directors of the possibility of examining it at the registered office.
+Nevertheless if, in the Chairman's opinion, exceptional circumstances so require, the Board may be convened by telephone or e-mail without fulfilling the foregoing prior notice (but with at least 24 hours prior notice) and without attaching said information, advising the Directors of the possibility of examining it at the registered office.
 Any Director may propose other points in the agenda that were initially not foreseen, before the Board meeting is held, by duly informing the Secretary.